 Myth #2: You Should Upgrade to a Bigger AC

 If your AC hasn’t quite been giving you the results you’ve been looking for lately, you may think that the solution can be found in an upgrade.
 However, it may not be the size of your AC that’s standing in the way — the problem could be a result of many different factors.
-A lack of insulation or improper air sealing, for example, can cause even the best air conditioners to underperform.
+A lack of insulation or improper air sealing, have been leading causes throughout South Jersey and they cause even the best air conditioners to underperform.
 AC maintenance also plays a key role in how well the system is able to perform, so be sure to consider getting your air conditioner serviced before replacing it outright.

 Myth #3: Dropping the Temperature Quickly Cools the Home Faster